 Abstract: I study the asset pricing implications of heterogeneity in the financial intermediary sector.
 Due to the variation in funding sources, financial constraints, and regulatory requirements, different intermediaries such as bank holding companies and security broker-dealers, exhibit starkly different behaviors during economic downturns.
 Motivated by the empirical evidence on balance sheet adjustments within the intermediary sector during the Great Recession, I propose a dynamic general equilibrium model with heterogeneous intermediaries and financial frictions.
-The economy is populated by three sectors with different attitudes towards risk: two levered financial sectors and an unlevered household sector.
 My model generates opposite cyclical dynamics of leverage for the two intermediary sectors, reconciling empirical evidence that has previously seemed contradictory through the lens of representative intermediary asset pricing models.
-I use my model to quantify the impact of observed financial flows between intermediaries on risk premia and volatility.
+I use the model to quantify the impact of observed financial flows between intermediaries on risk premia and volatility.
 Finally, I examine empirical implications of the model for time-series predictability and the cross-section of asset returns.
 An empirical measure of heterogeneity in the financial sector forecasts excess returns and is priced in the cross-section of assets.

 Student Loans, Marginal Costs, and Markups: Estimates From the PLUS Program (with William Mann)